 Women, Infants & Children Supplemental Nutrition Program

-The Nash County Women, Infants and Children (WIC) Supplemental Nutrition Program is a federally funded food and nutrition program with the U.S. Department of Agriculture.
-The program is administered by the North Carolina Department Health and Human Services Division of Public Health, Women's and Children's Health Section, Nutrition Services Branch.
+The Nash County Women, Infants and Children (WIC) Special Supplemental Nutrition Program is a federally funded food and nutrition program with the U.S. Department of Agriculture.
+The program is administered by the North Carolina Department Health and Human Services Division of Child and Family Well-Being, Community Nutrition Services Section.
 The local agency implements the program from a county level.
 Nash County Health Department offers WIC services at both our Nashville and Rocky Mount clinics.

 - Pregnant women